Bellingcat and Navalny present evidence linking Russian FSB to poisoning | DW | 14.12.2020

 German French and Swedish laboratories have determined he was poisoned with a Soviet-era Novichok nerve agent.

-A member of the FSB group allegedly involved in the attempted murder reported directly to Russian President Vladimir Putin, a joint investigation between Bellingcat and The Insider, Der Spiegel and CNN said in a statement released on Monday.
+A member of the FSB group allegedly involved in the attempted murder reported directly to Russian President Vladimir Putin.
+Details from the joint investigation involving Bellingcat, Russian website The Insider, German newspaper Der Spiegel and the broadcaster CNN were released on Monday.

 The outlets are conducting an ongoing investigation to find out who was behind the poisoning.